 The refrigerator thermostat exists to regulate the temperature inside the refrigerator, starting the cooling period when needed.

 A thermostat inside of a refrigerator is very prone to issues.
-Troubleshoot and hire a repairman in CITY for service right when a problem occurs.
+Troubleshoot and hire a repairman in Washington for service right when a problem occurs.

 How Does Refrigeration Work?